July 1, 2022

 For example, in your company, you have some code standards and you want to prevent newcomers and developers from mistakes, and enforce the rules specific to your codebase.
 This can be achieved by creating your own eslint plugin.

 Let's say we have to support multidirectional layouts.
-Sometimes developrs can forget about that and write code like this:
+Sometimes developers can forget about that and write code like this:

 import styled from "styled-components";